Hills and Hollows Fund

 - Community organizations that nurture, preserve and interpret the area's unique cultural, built and natural environment;

 - Programs that address the use and abuse of limited natural resources, including responses to climate change; and

 - Programs that encourage community engagement and a stronger sense of connection and belonging.

-The advisors of the Hills and Hollows Fund encourage collaborative programs and projects that take full advantage of available resources, such as colleges and existing programs and services (i.e., food shelves, rescue squads, schools, historical societies, clubs), or special individual expertise and experience.
-The Fund advisors believe these types of projects have the maximum potential to not only achieve their specific goals but also continue to build the bridges, synergies, commitment and participation of and between all residents, organizations and town governmental functions that are necessary for healthy and vital communities.
+The Hills and Hollows Fund seeks to encourage collaborative programs and projects that take full advantage of available resources, such as colleges and existing programs and services (i.e., food shelves, rescue squads, schools, historical societies, clubs), or special individual expertise and experience.
+The best projects will stimulate participation and build bridges within the community.

 What We Don't Fund

 The Hills and Hollows Fund does not fund capital campaigns, endowments, deficit funding, or expenses that have already been incurred.
 If you have questions about project eligibility, please contact VCF staff.
 Please note that programs and events must take place in spaces that are ADA accessible in order to be eligible for funding.